jacobalmondXD/cross-skilling/README.md

 npm is the default package manager for Node.js and is essential for developing with JavaScript.
 It installs, updates and removes your packages (code libraries, or sometimes called modules), handles the dependencies between those packages and looks after versioning of said packages.
 You can even add to the existing registry to make your own reusable packages you can share with others.

-For our purposes we'll be using npm to install playwright locally and use it in the repo.
+For our purposes we'll be using npm to install Cypress locally and use it in the repo.

 **Installing Node.js**